 It is the responsibility of the Corporation's management to prepare the Corporation's financial statements and the external auditor's responsibility to render an opinion based on its audit.
 The Committee is responsible for overseeing the conduct of these activities by the Corporation's management and the external auditor and the activities of the internal auditor in this regard.
 The external auditor is accountable to the Committee.
-The members of the Committee are not employed on a full-time basis by the Corporation and shall not be or act as accountants or professional auditors or specialists in the fields of accounting, audit or preparation of financial statements.
+The members of the Committee are not full-time employees of the Corporation and do not have any obligation to be nor act as accountants or professional auditors or specialists in the fields of accounting, audit or preparation of financial statements.
 It is not the role or responsibility of the Committee or its members to conduct field investigations or other types of investigations or to conduct reviews or follow accounting procedures.
 Unless expressly informed otherwise, a member of the Committee is entitled to rely on (i) the integrity of the persons from whom he receives information, whether or not such persons are employed by the Corporation, and (ii) the accuracy of the financial information or other information provided to the Committee by such persons.